mintukurmi/todoapi/README.md

 1. User Signup  ---> /api/user/signup ; signup with username and Password)
 2. User Login  ---> /api/user/login ; Login with username and Password)
 3. User Logout  --->  /api/user/logout ; Resets the JWT.

+#### To test the TodoAPI , first signup and get the JWT Auth token.
+Then send the Auth token received as Bearer token in the headers with key 'Authorization'.
+Then create todos, edit, delete and so on.